hengrumay/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> REPLACE THIS TEXT WITH YOUR RESPONSE
-- Order is kept in Lists but not in (Dictionaries and) Sets. -- if order is required, use Lists.
+- Order is kept in Lists but not in (Dictionaries and) Sets.
+If order is required, use Lists.
 - Sets require items to be hashable, lists do not.
 For non-hashable items, use List(s).
 -
 ##### set forbids duplicates, list does not: also a crucial distinction.
 (A "multiset", which maps duplicates into a different count for items present more than once, can be found in collections.Counter -- you could build one as a dict, if for some weird reason you couldn't import collections, or, in pre-2.7 Python as a collections.defaultdict(int), using the items as keys and the associated value as the count).

 ##### Checking for membership of a value in a set (or dict, for keys) is blazingly fast (taking about a constant, short time), while in a list it takes time proportional to the list's length in the average and worst cases.
 So, if you have hashable items, don't care either way about order or duplicates, and want speedy membership checking, set is better than list.